 How to Cite

 Aghamiri, S. A. A. ., Saadati Shamir, A., & Rezaei, S. .
-(2026).
-Normalization the Competency-Based Office Intelligence Test for Managers by Examining the Scientific and Philosophical Foundations of Intelligence and Talent.
-Islamic Knowledge and Insight, 3(3). https://journaliki.com/index.php/journaliki/article/view/228
+(1404).
+Standardization of a Competency-Based Administrative Intelligence Test for Managers Based on the Scientific and Philosophical Foundations of Intelligence and Talent.
+Islamic Knowledge and Insight, 3(3), 1-15. https://journaliki.com/index.php/journaliki/article/view/228

 Similar Articles